hdyson/Emacs-configuration/README.md

 To install requisite python packages, run ```(elpy-config)``` and follow the instructions.

+Requires Emacs 24.4 or higher (tested with 26.1).

 ### Tips:

 * Reminder for activating/deactivating a venv/conda env: